snprim/ST558_project_2/Report-Tuesday.md

 # model(treeResult, boostedResult)
 ```

-From the output, we can conclude that boosted tree is the better model
+From the output, we can conclude that the boosted tree is the better
-for Tuesday data, because it has better performance in terms of RMSE,
+model for Tuesday data, because it has better performance in terms of
-Rsquared, and MAE.
+RMSE, Rsquared, and MAE.